carsonclarke570/Metacraft/README.md

 # Metacraft - A C-based Minecraft Clone

-A C-based Minecraft clone written in OpenGL utilizing advanced rendering techniques such as PBR shading, environment mapping and deffered rendering.
+A C-based Minecraft clone written in OpenGL utilizing advanced rendering techniques such as PBR shading, environment mapping and deferred rendering.

 ## Getting Started